 Public Transportation Saves Fuel, Reduces Congestion

-- Americans living in areas served by public transportation save 865 million hours in travel time and 450 million gallons of fuel annually in congestion reduction alone.
+- The latest research shows that in 2011, U.S. public transportation use saved 865 million hours in travel time and 450 million gallons of fuel in 498 urban areas.

 - Every $10 million in capital investment in public transportation yields $30 million in increased business sales.